Personalized Book

 Imagine a donor conceived kid at a friend’s house.
 On the shelf: a black and white book.
 They recognize it instantly because they have one too.
 Suddenly, they’re not alone.
 They’ve found someone who shares this part of their story.

-Designed in consultation with donor conceived people, mental health professionals, and parents, the package includes:
+Designed in consultation with donor conceived people, mental health professionals, and parents, the template includes:

 Give What You Can